bduggan/raku-quid/README.md

 Quid is a console application for data exploration and analysis.

-It has some similarities to other notebooks like Wolfram, R, Jupyter and Observable, but is a but more in line with the Raku programming langauge and adheres to the philosophy of being "opinionated about being not opinionated" and trying stich together various other languages.
+It has some similarities to other notebooks like Wolfram, R, Jupyter and Observable, but is a bit more in line with the Raku programming langauge and adheres to the philosophy of being "opinionated about being not opinionated" and trying stich together various other languages.
 Here's a quick example:

     -- bash
     echo "a,b,c" > out.csv